RedR: UK Programme

 RedR's UK programme delivers a range of training courses, from a basic introduction to the sector to specialist courses for professional aid workers.
 RedR offers credit rated courses in partnership with Oxford Brookes University in an effort to further professionalise the humanitarian sector.

 Course subjects delivered include: safety, security, logistics, shelter, WASH (Water, Sanitation & Hygiene), project management, and training of trainers.

 The President of RedR UK is Princess Anne, the Princess Royal.

-Australia Programme
+RedR Australia

+RedR Australia was founded in 1992 by engineer Jeff Dobel.
+Its founding bodies were Engineers Australia, Consult Australia, Professionals Australia, and the Institute of Public Works Engineering Australasia (IPWEA).

+RedR Australia selects, trains and deploys humanitarian experts to support humanitarian crises around the world.
+It maintains a roster of more than 1000 senior humanitarians and 80 humanitarian trainers, and every year it trains and deploys hundreds of humanitarians across a wide range of skill profiles.
+In FY23, these humanitarians worked in 40 countries across the world.

-RedR Australia manages the Australian Government's Australia Assists program, deploying technical specialists to help RedR's partners prepare for, respond to and recover from natural hazards and conflict.
+RedR Australia is the implementing partner for the Australia Assists Program, the Australian Government's humanitarian civilian deployment program, which is run by the Department of Foreign Affairs and Trade (DFAT).
+The Australia Assists Program deploys technical specialists to help communities prepare for, respond to and recover from natural hazards and conflict.
+In FY23, the program deployed 116 senior humanitarians to 37 countries around the world to address a wide range of humanitarian needs.
+The program was established in 2017.

-RedR Australia has established three Regional Offices, with staff in Suva, Fiji; Amman, Jordan; and Bangkok, Thailand.

-RedR's Australia programme also delivers a range of humanitarian training courses, including Essentials of Humanitarian Practice (EHP), Hostile Environment Awareness Training (HEAT), Humanitarian Logistics in Emergencies (HLE), Water and Sanitation in Emergencies (WASH), Child Protection in Humanitarian Action (CPHA) as well as tailor made courses for professional aid workers.
-RedR offers credit rated courses in partnership with Charles Darwin University.
+RedR Australia also delivers a range of humanitarian training courses, including Essentials of Humanitarian Practice (EHP), Hostile Environment Awareness Training (HEAT), Humanitarian Logistics in Emergencies (HLE), Water and Sanitation in Emergencies (WASH), Child Protection in Humanitarian Action (CPHA), as well as bespoke courses for professional aid workers.
+RedR Australia maintains educational partnerships with the University of New South Wales, Western Sydney University and RMIT University.
+RedR Australia's training courses are highly regarded and in FY23 they received an average participant satisfaction rating of 92%.